One of the things that works to keep relationships

 things will crowd in and take what precious little time you do have.

 Pick a night that will be “date night” with your partner and make a

 game out of being as creative as you can be.
 Try to see how many things

 get you started, I’ve come up with some suggestions to help you for the

 next year.
 What follows are 13 ideas for how to spend creative time

-together without spending money every week this autumn.
+together without spending money every week this winter.
 Feel free to add or modify any of the

 items on the list to suit your particular relationship and